ironcore-dev/dpservice/docs/deployment/mellanox.md

 In some cases (looks like a nic/switch combination) performance is severly affected when VM traffic is happening.
 This has been observed to be fixed by setting `ROCE_CONTROL=1` (this means "disabled", the default is `2` meaning "enabled").
 The actual cause of this is yet to be discovered.

+> For this to work, kernal has to have "TC recirculation support" (CONFIG_NET_TC_SKB_EXT) enabled.
+This is not the default for Debian.

 ## Dp-service setup
 Either `prepare.sh` script or `preparedp.service` systemd unit needs to be run before dp-service can work properly.
 This should already be done automatically if using the Docker image provided.
 Make sure this does not produce any errors.

 ### Multiport-eswitch
 The `prepare.sh` script supports `--multiport-eswitch` argument to set the card up in multiport-eswitch mode.
-There is an additional `--pf1-proxy` argument to also create a VF on PF1 for proxying PF1 traffic.
-Currently both arguments are needed to properly run dpservice in multiport-eswitch mode due to a (suspected) driver bug.